 - Combination skin.

-Often those who have mixed skin confuse it with oily skin, and they have several points in common.
+Often those who have combination skin confuse it with oily skin, and they have several points in common.
 Those who have combination skin are characterized by having an oilier T-zone (remember, forehead and nose) and the rest of the face with normal (or sometimes dry) skin.
-To help mixed skin we must make a greater control of oil levels in the more fatty areas, for example, with the local application of certain treatments such as masks or boosters while we care, nourish and hydrate the rest of the face normally.
+To help mixed skin we must make a greater control of oil levels in the more oily areas, for example, with the local application of certain treatments such as masks or boosters while we care, nourish and hydrate the rest of the face normally.
 An excess of cleansing on the whole face can lead to the oilier areas to remain unbalanced at the same time that the drier areas continue to dry.
 Remember, if your skin is mixed, the key is finding balance.

 - Normal skin.